---kdfmem < memory>
+--kdfmem <memory>

-In case of argon2 KDF algorithm, this value specifies the size of RAM used: it consists of a number which is the elevated power of two in kilobytes.
-Default is 18 which is 250 MiB (2 = 262,144 kilobytes).
+In case of argon2 KDF algorithm, this value specifies the size of RAM used: it consists of a number which is the elevated power of two in bytes.
+Default is 18 which is 262 MiB (2 bytes).

 --sudo <executable>